 Copyright © Nucleus Medical Media, Inc.

-This condition is typically a congenital defect.
+This is often caused by a congenital defect.
 This means that a baby is born with it.
-It is not known exactly why the fistula develops.
+It is not known exactly why this happens.

-Some fistulas can also occur after birth due to infection, injury, or heart surgery.
+Some fistulas can also happen after birth due to infection, injury, or heart surgery.

 Your child's heart function may be tested.
 This can be done with:

-- Coil embolization —A special coil is passed through blood vessels in the arms or legs to the heart.
-The coil can close off the abnormal vessel.
+- Coil embolization to close off the abnormal vessel by placing a coil through blood vessels in the arms or legs and passing it to the heart

 American Heart Association